Articles Posted in DUI Trials

 MI-OWI-Map-300x278

-If you were arrested for drunk driving in Michigan, then you should talk to your lawyer about starting with a structured 12-step program such Alcoholics Anonymous, or AA, may help your case.
+If you were arrested for drunk driving in Michigan, then you should talk to your lawyer about whether starting with a structured 12-step program such Alcoholics Anonymous, or AA, may help your case.
 While clearly the best known, AA is not the only 12-step program, and it may not be the best option for you.

 Understanding 12-Step Programs: